-In 2010 we stated that NEHRP's ability to implement its 2009-2013 strategic plan fully was hampered by funding levels that were well below congressional authorizations.
-The NEHRP reauthorizing legislation, H.R.
-3479 was introduced in the fall of 2011 by Rep. Biggert, and Subcommittee hearings were held in December 2011, but the bill has not yet been brought to the floor for a vote.
-Unfortunately, the House legislation includes significant cuts to the authorization levels of NIST and FEMA.
+The NEHRP reauthorizing legislation under consideration in the House of Representatives, H.R.
+3479, was introduced in the fall of 2011 by Representative Biggert.
+Subcommittee hearings were held in December 2011, but the bill has not yet been brought to the House floor for a vote.
+Unfortunately, this legislation includes significant cuts to the NEHRP funding authorized for NIST and the Federal Emergency Management Agency (FEMA).
 This is of great concern to ACEHR.
 NIST has been carrying out NEHRP lead-agency responsibilities for over 7 years without additional funding.
 Instead of augmenting the NIST authorization to cover these significant lead-agency responsibilities, the proposed legislation sends a message that these activities are of little to no value.
-ACEHR believes there is a limit to the effectiveness of the lead agency when its funding is continuously jeopardized, and that that limit has been reached.
+ACEHR believes that there is a limit to the effectiveness of the lead agency when its funding is continuously jeopardized, and that that limit has been reached.

-S. 646, reauthorizing Federal natural hazards reduction programs was introduced in the Senate on March 17, 2011 by Senators Boxer and Feinstein, does not include the significant cuts to the reauthorizing levels of NIST and FEMA.
-The bill transfers responsibility for post-earthquake investigation leadership from USGS to NIST, a move that ACEHR has endorsed as appropriate to the lead agency.
+S. 646, which reauthorizes NEHRP and other Federal natural hazards reduction programs, was introduced in the Senate on March 17, 2011, by Senators Boxer and Feinstein.
+This legislation does not include the significant cuts to NIST and FEMA contained in the House bill.
+The Senate bill also transfers responsibility for the leadership of post-earthquake investigations from USGS to NIST, a move that ACEHR has endorsed as appropriate given NIST's role as the NEHRP lead agency.
 We are, however, particularly concerned that this new responsibility is unfunded.
 Without dedicated funding, it is unlikely that NEHRP will be able to ensure a smooth and effective Federal response following future earthquakes, establish access protocols with communities at risk, develop pre-event collaboration and coordination with other organizations and agencies, utilize the most effective communication and data-gathering tools, and ensure multidisciplinary participation.
-The House version of this reauthorizing legislation retains USGS as the lead agency for post -earthquake investigations.
-Should these bills pass out of their respective chambers, they will be directed to conference committee, where efforts will be made to resolve these numerous differences.
+The House bill retains USGS as the lead agency for post - earthquake investigations.
+Should these bills pass out of their respective chambers, they will be directed to a conference committee, where efforts will be made to resolve these numerous differences.

-Regardless of which agency is given leadership of earthquake investigations, it will fall to NIST as the lead NEHRP agency to ensure broad dissemination of field observations, to identify areas where findings have building code implications, and to report on codemodification outcomes to Congress.
-ACEHR is looking forward to a post-earthquake investigations planning workshop to be held in 2012 to get a better understanding of the range and scope of NIST's plans pertaining to future earthquake coordination.
+Regardless of which agency is given leadership of earthquake investigations, it will fall to NIST as the NEHRP lead agency to ensure broad dissemination of field observations, to identify areas where findings have building code implications, and to report on code-modification outcomes to Congress.
+ACEHR is looking forward to a post-earthquake investigations planning workshop that NIST plans to convene in 2012; it should provide more information about the range and scope of NIST's plans pertaining to future earthquake coordination.